pingcap/docs-cn/br/br-batch-create-table.md

 ---
 title: Batch Create Table
-summary: Learn how to use the Batch Create Table feature.
-When restoring data, BR can create tables in batches to speed up the restore process.
+summary: TiDB v6.0.0 introduces the Batch Create Table feature to speed up the table creation process during data restoration.
+It is enabled by default and creates tables in batches, significantly reducing the time for restoring data with a large number of tables.
+The feature test shows that the average speed of restoring one TiKV instance is as high as 181.65 MB/s.
 ---

 # Batch Create Table